QuentinRa/blog.quentinra.dev/info/api/index.md

 but that's not always the case.*

-*Disclaimer*: I'm using Github as an example because I'm using Github API in this website.
+*Disclaimer*: I'm using Github as an example because I'm using Github API for this website.

 <hr class="sl">